luca-patrignani/mental-poker/README.md

 ```

 #### Windows:
-Simply double-click `MentalPoker-windows-amd64.exe` or run it from the command prompt.
+Simply run `MentalPoker-windows-amd64.exe` from the command prompt.

 ### Option 2: Build from Source